Get help with loneliness

 One in five people in the UK say they experience feelings of loneliness, and during the coronavirus pandemic many more of us felt anxious and isolated.
 We are working hard to make sure that no-one feels like they have nowhere to turn.

-If you are affected by loneliness or know someone who needs help, use the search bar to find your local Red Cross service.
+If you are affected by loneliness or know someone who needs help, click the link below to find a Red Cross service in your area.
+We may be able to help directly or to refer you to another organisation.